 Wildflowers are spectacular along both trails, as are fall colors.
 Wildlife is often seen along both trails, including a herd of mountain goats.
 A snowfield on top of the mountain never melts (it is commonly called a glacier, but that is technically incorrect).
 Daytime temperatures along the trail are usually warm during summer, but it can get very chilly at high altitudes during stormy weather and at night, so dress in layers and bring a jacket.
 Light hiking boots are recommended footwear.

-Here we describe the Timpooneke Trail because it is not as steep and we think it is the better hike.
+Below are details for the Timpooneke Trail because it is not as steep, and we think it is the better hike of the two.
 Most people do the hike in one long day.
 It can also be done as an enjoyable overnight backpack.
 Early August is the best time to hike if you also want to see profusely blooming wildflowers.